bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/sets/combinations/README.md

 When the order **does** matter it is a **Permutation**.

-**“My fruit salad is a combination of apples, grapes and bananas”** We don’t care what order the fruits are in, they could also be “bananas, grapes and apples” or “grapes, apples and bananas”, its the same fruit salad.
+**"My fruit salad is a combination of apples, grapes and bananas”** We don’t care what order the fruits are in, they could also be "bananas, grapes and apples” or "grapes, apples and bananas”, its the same fruit salad.

 Combinations without repetitions
 --------------------------------